 Enjoy listening to a short talk from a guest speaker before engaging in debate and discussion around the topic.
 You can find out more about the international sensation that is Cafe Scientifique by looking at their website.

 In Bournemouth, we run every first Tuesday of the month (with the odd exception).
-From September, we will be running events online through Zoom.
+Since September, we have been running events online through Zoom.

 This activity is recognised under the Global Talent Programme and allows attending students to gain credit towards their Global Talent Award.

-We’ll be joined by Dr Christina Stantis on Tuesday 6 October from 7.00pm until 8.30pm.
+We’ll be joined by Dr Sarah Elliott on Tuesday 1 December from 7.00pm until 8.30pm.

 Ancient texts recount an invasion of ancient Egypt by the Hyksos, sweeping in from the northeast on chariots with innovative bronze weaponry, but is that what really happened?
 Modern archaeological techniques are changing the way we view this enigmatic 15th Dynasty of ancient Egypt – the first time Egypt came under foreign rule.
 Join us to discover how scientific research at BU is revealing an ancient, interconnected world.

 There is no one quite like you: getting practical with your genetic uniqueness

 Dr Anna Mantzouratou

 Tuesday 1 Sept 2020